suhlig/game_of_life/README.md

 When you run `rspec spec`, you should have 3 passing tests and 1 pending test -- a working grid of cells!

-### Easier Grid Creation: Using Patterns
+### Our first Refactor: Using Patterns to Create Grids

 Our next goal is going to be to make grid creation easier.
-Right now, we're sending an array of coordinates as a **message** to the initialize method for the Grid.
+Right now, we're sending an array of coordinates as a message to the initialize method for the Grid.
 For us to play around with the grid later, it'll be much easier for us to be able to "draw" a pattern and then pass that.

-So we're going to refactor our Grid#initialize method to be able to handle patterns.
+To get to that point, we're going to refactor our Grid#initialize method to be able to handle patterns as well as coordinates.
 We'll be using the "-" character to note dead cells and "X" to note live cells, so we can write code like this:

 ```
 pattern = %q(----X----